anasty17/mirror-leech-telegram-bot/README.md

 **Important Notes for Both Branches**
 1. Don't delete .gitignore file.
 2. Read all variables definitions from master branch readme.
 3. Don't edit/add variables from Heroku, if you want to edit/add simply do it in config.env from gists if using gists or from private repository if added in it, then restart your app.
-Yuo can only add `CONFIG_FILE_URL` variable from heroku.
+You can only add `CONFIG_FILE_URL` variable from heroku.
 4. Keep the programmer inside you away and follow the steps.
 5. Don't deploy from browser or hmanager app, only from cli or workflow.